-When I forgot to pick up a friend who has a brain injury I felt guilty.
+When I forgot to pick up a friend I felt guilty.
 She blamed herself because she thought she had remembered the wrong date.
 This painful experience taught me that memory aids have to be in my face.
-I can repeatedly ignore reminders sitting in an out of the way place.
-Now I use classic memory aids in some unusual ways.
+I can repeatedly ignore reminders that are sitting in an out of the way place.

-The current month sits on my kitchen table where I eat breakfast.
-I used to highlight important events, but the page of bright colors was distracting by the end of the month.
-Now I use 2 colored tabs to mark important dates and move the tabs when the events are over.
-I fold the page for each month in half and put future months in a napkin holder.
-Every piece of paper is stuffed in it's respective month.
-The arrow is pointing to a month that has a postcard from my dentist reminding me to make an appointment.
+1. The current month sits on my kitchen table where I eat breakfast.
+I use 1 colored tab to mark the next important an date and move it when the event is over.
+2. I fold the page for each month in half and put them in a napkin holder.
+Pieces of paper are stuffed in their respective month.
+The arrow is pointing to a month with a postcard from my dentist reminding me to make an appointment.
 I got that postcard six weeks ago.
 If I had put the postcard on my kitchen counter, who knows where it would be now.

 A word of caution about memory aids.
 What helps one person remember does not make a bit of sense to another person.
 The memory aids I use are only examples that may help you discover memory aids that work for you.
-There are also lots of places that meet the "where you sit down every day" criteria.
-Negotiate with your family to find a prominent place that you can put your memory aids.
-It requires others to adjust to a few changes, but they will appreciate your improved memory.
-Readers of my blog have said how organized I am.
-I fooled you.
+Negotiate with your family to find a prominent place you can put your memory aids.
+It may require others to adjust to a few changes, but they will benefit from your improved memory.